kubernetes/website/content/en/docs/concepts/overview/components.md

 ## Master Components

 Master components provide the cluster's control plane.
-Master components make global decisions about the cluster (for example, scheduling), and detecting and responding to cluster events (starting up a new pod when a replication controller's `replicas` field is unsatisfied).
+Master components make global decisions about the cluster (for example, scheduling), and they detect and respond to cluster events (for example, starting up a new pod when a replication controller's `replicas` field is unsatisfied).

 Master components can be run on any machine in the cluster.
 However, for simplicity, set up scripts typically start all master components on